You don’t have to rely on chemicals and traps to get rid of flies that are plaguing your home.

 Dried

-Dried herbs can be just as pungent as fresh herbs, sometimes even more so.
-Cloves are super strong and will deter most flies.
+Dried herbs and spices can be just as pungent as fresh herbs, sometimes even more so (like with cloves!).
+Here are some examples of how to use dried herbs and spices as repellents in the home:

-Powdered plants like cinnamon or cayenne pepper can be added to water and sprayed around the room, or you can sprinkle the powder lightly throughout the room.
+- Added powdered plants like cinnamon or cayenne pepper to water and spray around the room, or sprinkle the powder lightly throughout the room.

 Make sure nobody is allergic to the plants you’re using if you choose to use this method.
 Those who are allergic to cinnamon can sometimes have allergic reactions just by smelling it.